sverrirs/jekyll-paginate-v2/examples/02-category/README.md

 # Example 02::Category pagination
 This example website contains information about sports cars and has a single main paginated front page that lists all entries in the system.
-It also contains separate paginated category pages that list only _Porche_ cars an another that lists only _Toyota_ cars.
+It also contains separate paginated category pages that list only subset of cars on the site.

 <p align="center">
   <img src="https://raw.githubusercontent.com/sverrirs/jekyll-paginate-v2/master/examples/img/02-example-screenshot-main.png" />